E. H. Visiak

-Edward Harold Physick (20 July 1878 – 30 August 1972) was an English writer, known chiefly as a critic and authority on John Milton; also a poet and fantasy writer.
-He used the pseudonym E. H. Visiak from 1910.
+Edward Harold Physick (20 July 1878 – 30 August 1972) was an English writer, known chiefly as a critic and authority on John Milton; also, a poet and fantasy writer.
+He was credited as E. H. Visiak by 1909.

 Life

-He was born in Ealing, London.
-Both his father, Edward James Physick (the younger), and his grandfather, Edward James Physick (the elder), were sculptors.
-His maternal uncle was W. H. Helm, writer and critic.
+He was born in Ealing, London, the son of Edward Joseph Physick, who married in 1877 Maude Searcy, daughter of John Searcy.
+His grandfather Edward James Physick (1829–1906) was a sculptor, and secretary of the Congregationalist Paddington Chapel; the sculpture business was taken over on his death by Edward Joseph and another of the sons.
+William Henry Helm, writer and critic, who married in 1881 Ada Emmeline Physick, the youngest daughter, was his maternal uncle.

-He went to Hitchin Grammar School (now Hitchin Boys School), and became a clerk with the Indo-European Telegraph Company.
-He contributed poetry to The New Age and Dora Marsden's Freewoman.
+Physick went to Hitchin Grammar School (now Hitchin Boys School), and also had some private tutoring.
+He became a clerk with the Indo-European Telegraph Company, working in London's Mincing Lane and also for a period in Manchester.

-During World War I the poetry he wrote, in opposition to it, cost him his job.
+During World War I the poetry he wrote, as Visiak, in opposition to it, cost him his job.
 When conscription was introduced, he became a conscientious objector.
-After a short time teaching he became an independent scholar, living very quietly.
-During the 1930s he collaborated on some short stories, with John Gawsworth in particular.

-A friend and enthusiast of the Scottish novelist David Lindsay, Visiak wrote three short macabre novels, The Haunted Island, Medusa and The Shadow, and the autobiography Life's Morning Hour.
-He provided an introductory note for Lindsay's novel A Voyage to Arcturus.
+He spent some time as an agricultural labourer, and then taught in a preparatory school.
+He published a poem in 1917 in The Ploughshare, the journal of the Socialist Quaker Society, edited by William Loftus Hare, and Hubert W. Peet, another conscientious objector.